abhishekarya1/Hash-Define-myNotes/content/javascript/func.md

 }
 myFunc()  // Alice

-// Trick#2 is Binding - bind context with function using func.bind(context) and then it can be called from anywhere without context too let myFunc = user.getName.bind(user) myFunc()    // Alice; context preserved in bounded function ref getName()   // Alice; can even call directly now!
+// Trick#2 is Binding - bind context with function using func.bind(context) and the bounded variant can be called from anywhere without context too let myFunc = user.getName.bind(user) myFunc()    // Alice; context preserved in bounded function ref

 // bind functions and methods context and arguments to create Partial/Partially Applied Functions let boundFunc = func.bind(context, [arg1], [arg2], ...)